allinwonder/lambda-continuous-invocations/README.md

 This is an example stack to show you how to create a AWS Lambda function with repeatable invocations.

-There are a couple of movations that make me to try out this concept.
+There are a couple of motivations that make me to try out this concept.

-- I have events that not originate from AWS infrustructure
+- I have events that not originate from AWS infrastructure
 - I don't have control and no idea when the external event will happen, so I need to do some active check.
 - I have a very small job that just can fit in the 60 seconds window
 - I want to spend less as possible to run/maintain the job